Wood panelled wall

 Webinars & Events

-Since launching in January 2023, Sheridan’s EDI Knowledge Mobilization and Dissemination Centre has hosted 15 webinars with more than 1,400 participants.
-More than half of our participants have attended more than one session.
+Since launching in January 2023, Sheridan's EDI Knowledge Mobilization and Dissemination Centre has hosted 27 events with close to 2,600 participants.
+More than half of those participants have attended more than one session.

 X